mediacloud/rss-fetcher/doc/deployment.md

 environment=staging).

-Then, with the staging branch checked out (and pushed to the mediacloud account staging branch, (and "origin" they differ), run:
+Then, with the staging branch checked out (and pushed to the mediacloud account staging branch), run:

-    .../dokku-scripts/push.sh
+    ./dokku-scripts/push.sh

 Again, `push.sh` will apply and push a tag: `YYYY-MM-DD-HH-MM-SS-HOSTNAME-staging-rss-fetcher`

 *TEXT HERE ABOUT ACCEPTANCE CRITERIA!!*

 When the acceptance criteria have been met, the code can be moved to production.

-If ANY problems are discovered in staging, fixes MUST be committed to "main", pulled or picked to staging and tested.
+If ANY problems are discovered in staging, fixes MUST be committed to "main", pulled or picked to staging and tested first.

 # Production

-Once the code has been running stably without modification in staging, it can be deployed to production.
+Once the code has been running stably without modification in staging, it can be deployed to production (ANY changes must be made first in main, then tested in staging before moving to production).

 Once again, `instance.sh` can be used to create a production application instance (or modifiy an existing one to current specifications, and install a stats server):